micahstubbs/d3_exploding_boxplot/tasks.md

 DONE + abstract out keyWalk()
 DONE + get lines to appear
 DONE + get axes to appear
-+ debug colorScale across states and options in the example
+DONE + remove jQuery dependency
-+ convert color_index to camelCase colorIndex
+DONE + in @tennivisuals example: convert colorIndex to camelCase colorIndex

-+ remove jQuery dependency
++ in @tennivisuals example: debug colorScale across states and options in the example